Pila, Laguna: Early history

-Even before the coming of the Spaniards, Pila was already noted for its spiritual ambiance.
-The center of the town was known as Pagalangan, which means “The Place of Reverence.”
+Even before the coming of the Spaniards, Pila was already noted for its spiritual ambience.
+The center of the town was known as Pagalangan, which means "The Place of Reverence."

 Spanish colonial era

-In 1571, the Spanish conquistadors, led by Don Juan de Salcedo, “discovered” Pila in Pagalangan after the “pacification” of Manila.
-On 14 November of the same year Miguel Lopez de Legazpi, the first Spanish governor-general, awarded the encomienda (tributes) of Pagalangan and other Laguna villages to Don Francisco de Herrera, a regidor (councilman) of Manila.
-With the reorganization of the encomiendas in 1575, the tributes of Pila were granted to Don Hernando Ramirez on 29 July.
+In 1571, the Spanish conquistadors, led by Don Juan de Salcedo, "discovered" Pila in Pagalangan after the "pacification" of Manila.
+On November 14 of the same year, Miguel Lopez de Legazpi, the first Spanish governor-general, awarded the encomienda (tributes) of Pagalangan and other Laguna villages to Don Francisco de Herrera, a regidor (councilman) of Manila.
+With the reorganization of the encomiendas in 1575, the tributes of Pila were granted to Don Hernando Ramirez on July 29.

-The Franciscans arrived in 1578 to evangelize the people of Pila and soon afterward built a church dedicated to St. Anthony of Padua, the first Antonine house of worship in the Philippines.
-Due to the nobleness and mildness of the character of its inhabitants, the Spanish leadership honored the town with an exceptional title La Noble Villa de Pila, one of five villas named by the Spaniards in the 16th and 17th century in the Philippines.
-During this period, the demesne of Pila includes Victoria, Laguna, and Jala-Jala, Rizal.
+The Franciscans arrived in 1578 to evangelize the people of Pila and afterwards built a church dedicated to St. Anthony of Padua, the first Antonine house of worship in the Philippines.
+Due to the nobleness and mildness of the character of its inhabitants, the Spanish leadership honored the town with the exceptional title La Noble Villa de Pila, one of five villas named by the Spaniards in the 16th and 17th centuries in the Philippines.
+During this period, the demesne of Pila included Victoria, Laguna, and Jala-Jala, Rizal.